Nancy M. Wells, Ph.D.

-Sarah is a sophomore majoring in Human Biology, Health & Society.
+Sarah is a senior majoring in Human Biology, Health & Society.
 She is passionate about the effect of the environment on human health, as well as psychology and population trends.
 She is currently pursuing a career in medicine.

 Briana Lui ’19

 Briana is a senior majoring in Human Biology, Health, and Society.
 As a Rawlings Cornell Presidential Research Scholar, she is currently working on a project examining nature perscriptions among pediatricians.
 Briana ultimately plans to integrate her interest in environmental health into a future career in medicine.

 John is a fourth year student studying Biology & Society with a concentration in Health Policy, and a minor in Nutrition and Health.
 John hopes to one day intertwine his knowledge of the various facets of health and become a physician.
 Later in his career, he would also like to make a societal impact as a hospital administrator or policy maker.